 The assignments in this course are openly licensed, and are available as-is, or can be modified to suit your students’ needs.
-Answer keys are available to faculty who adopt Waymaker, OHM, or Candela courses with paid support from Lumen Learning.
+Available answer keys will be provided to faculty who adopt Waymaker or OHM courses with paid support from Lumen Learning.
 This approach helps us protect the academic integrity of these materials by ensuring they are shared only with authorized and institution-affiliated faculty and staff.

 If you import this course into your learning management system (Blackboard, Canvas, etc.), the assignments will automatically be loaded into the assignment tool.